OnlyBadForecasts/OnlyBadForecasts.github.io/README.md

 ## Methodology
 My methodology is inspired by [this paper](https://proceedings.mlr.press/v48/gal16.pdf).

-The main model I am evaluating breaks historical data up into chunks of 60 day windows, with 2 cylical features, and a target.
-Examples were fed into a simple MLP with two dense layers, a single dropout layer that separates them, and a linear output layer.
-I then used feed forward prediction to create 300 futures paths.
+The main model I am evaluating breaks historical data up into 60 day windows with 2 cylical features and a target.
+Examples were fed into a simple MLP with two dense layers, a single dropout layer separates them, and a linear output layer ends the network.
+Then, feed forward prediction was used to create 300 possible future paths.
 As per [Gal and Ghahramani](https://proceedings.mlr.press/v48/gal16.pdf), I kept dropout layers live to during inference.
-From these 300 trajectories I calculate a 10th and 90th percentile as well as a median: these figures essentially become my prediction.
+From these trajectories I calculate a 10th percentile, 90th percentile, and median: these figures essentially become my prediction.

-Looking at the plots for the original model, I worry about how similarly prediction curves match with the shape of the historical median.
-Even without being fed it explicitly, did the model learned that the easiest way to minimize loss was to predict near the median?
-With the storm on 2026/01/05-06, there is a very real possibility that true values will move above the historical median.
+Looking at the plots for the original model, I worry about how similar prediction curves match with the shape of the historical median.
+Even without being fed it explicitly, did the model learn that the easiest way to minimize loss was to predict near the median?
+With the storm on 2026/01/05-06, there is a very real chance that observed values will move above the historical median.
 I am very interested to see if the model begins predicting down to the historical median even after observed values move above it.

 As my first alternative/sensitivity analysis, I created a similar workflow using LSTM layers.
 The differences in training time are trivial, but the MLP approach takes about 5 minutes to create all 300 paths, and the LSTM approach takes about 4.5+ hours to complete the same.
 I have run a prediction using this set up for 250 paths on an early date (2025-12-22), but I hate dedicating hours to updating it.
 I will update this when I can.

 In my next comparison, I want to use SARIMAX and XGBOOST.
 I do need to provide a comparison of accuracy, that pits my predictions against an established method.
 I know how to tune xgboost well, and the SARIMAX variation will allow me to include my cyclical variables

 ## Results

 Below are visualizations for each model.
-Starting from 2026-01-04 the main models will be updated weekly as best as possible.
+Starting from 2026/01/04 the main models will be updated weekly as best as possible.

 ***Current metrics***
 #### Primary Chart